USF-CS326-S23/USF-CS326-S23.github.io/assignments/project03.md

 Third, make the scheduler more energy efficient by adding the WFI (Wait for Interrupt) instruction in the scheduler loop.

 1. In ```kernel/proc.c:scheduler()``` if you find there are no processes on the ```run_list```, issue the WFI instruction like this: ```asm volitile("wfi")```.
 This will put the CPU into a low-power state just waiting for an interrupt.
 When the WFI instruction returns, you can just continue the scheduler loop.
 2. Check to see that you now have near zero CPU utilization of Qemu/xv6 when xv6 is idle.
+You can do this using the ```top``` command on Linux or you can use Activity Monitor on macOS.

 Time permitting we may explore adding queue support to channels to support fair ordering of access to resources like pipes.